fidian/acss-live/README.md

 Unless you are serving this README locally, most likely these links will show you the HTML source.
 Try cloning the repository and check them out to really see what's going on.

 * [Demo](examples/demo.html) - Lots of colors, styling, a spinner, and even a mocked-up version of Clippy.
-    * [Late Loding Flicker](examples/late-loading-flicker.html) - Shows off a flicker that can happen when JavaScript is loaded late or asynchronously.
+* [Late Loading Flicker](examples/late-loading-flicker.html) - Shows off a flicker that can happen when JavaScript is loaded late or asynchronously.
 It's only about a tenth of a second, but that can be unacceptable and moving the JavaScript to the `<head>` and loading it synchronously may also be unacceptable.
 * [Late Loading Hide](examples/late-loading-hide.html) - Demonstration of a technique to hide the body content until ACSS-Live has loaded.
 * [Timings](examples/timings.html) - Loads the demo page in an iframe, lets it render, then reloads it repeatedly.
 When done, reports on the amount of time different pieces of code took.
 This is used to see how fast the library is and to determine if there are alternate ways to make it load or run faster.

 Why Do This?
 ------------

-1. Atomic CSS is great because you reduce the total amount of CSS and it is significantly easier to maintain.
+1. Atomic CSS is great because you reduce the total amount of CSS.
 No CSS is left unused.
+2. The styling is attached to the elements, making maintenance significantly easier.
+No more worrying about breaking styles by changing DOM structure.
-2. A CSS preprocessor to get this functionality is more work than simply including the script.
-It's also difficult when Atomic CSS is generated using JavaScript with Angular, Mithril, React, or other framework.
+3. It is less work than adding a CSS preprocessor to get similar functionality.
+It's also difficult when trying to tie Atomic CSS generation into a framework such as Angular, Mithril, or React.
 3. There's no penalty or measurable performance impact from having the browser add the classes at render time.
 Want to prove this yourself?
 Take a look at `acss-live.timings.js` and build your own page with as much content as you like.
 Model it after the `timings.html` example and you can see how little impact there really is when building CSS classes on the fly.
-4. The total amount of code is small, easy to extend, and ends up being roughly the same size as the CSS you're replacing.
+4. The total amount of code is small, easy to extend, and ends up being roughly the same size (or smaller) as the CSS you're replacing.

 What is Supported